XxRexRaptorxX/Lexicon/src/main/resources/assets/lexicon/guides/lexicon/lexicon/creatures/golem-iron_golem.md

 __Behavior:__ Neutral
 __Spawn:__ [*Villages*](../world/structures.md#village), [*Pillager Outposts*](../world/structures.md#outpost), when created by a [*Player*](./human-player.md)
 __Properties:__
-*Iron Golems* are created by placing 4 *Iron Blocks* in a T shape, and then placing a *Carved Pumpkin*, *Jack o'Lantern* on top of the center upper block.
+*Iron Golems* are created by placing 4 *Iron Blocks* in a T-shape, and then placing a *Carved Pumpkin*, *Jack o'Lantern* on top of the center upper block.
 Attack monsters.

 -----